 Ever visited a website and thought to yourself, whoa!
 I need some intel on that.
 Well, neither did we.

-However, this free extension often fails to acquire the information, if the site owner block anyone from accessing these data.
+However, this free extension often fails to acquire the information, if the site owner blocks anyone from accessing this data.

 10. Keyword Surfer

 Remember Keyword Everywhere?
 Doesn’t matter if you didn’t know about it, Keyword Surfer is as good as a Keywords Everywhere alternative as there can be.